 The college library serves students, staff, faculty, and the community.
-Services include reference assistance, orientation, copy machines, group study rooms, course reserves, and interlibrary loans.
+Services include reference assistance, instruction, copy machines, group study rooms, course reserves, and interlibrary loans.
 Printing from many computer stations is possible with the purchase of a print card in the library or TLC Lab.
 Materials include books, magazines, and newspapers; audiovisual media such as DVDs and CDs are also available.
-A number of online databases are accessible to students, faculty, and staff on campus and at home; these include Academic Search Premier, JSTOR, LexisNexis Academic, ProQuest, and the EBSCOhost eBook Collection.
+A number of online databases are accessible to students, faculty, and staff on campus and at home; these include Academic Search Complete, JSTOR, Nexis Uni, ProQuest, and the EBSCOhost eBook Collection.